 If camping under the stars sounds appealing, but you can’t do without the little luxuries—a hot shower, say, or a soft bed— then glamping is definitely for you.
 And there’s no better place to enjoy nature with some upscale necessities than the Hudson Valley, where all sorts of options await.
 Here are a few of the best ones we’ve found this season.

-Set on two acres, this private tent has a carpeted sleeping quarter with a queen-sized bed and sitting area.
+Set on two private acres, this tent has a carpeted sleeping quarter with a queen-sized bed and sitting area.
 There are board games if you get tired of listening to the birds and plenty of blankets for cool nights.
-Steps away, you’ll find a kitchen and netted dining area, plus a porta-potty, outdoor shower, and a fire pit.
+Steps away, you’ll find a kitchen and screened-in gazebo, plus a porta-potty, outdoor shower, and a fire pit.
 If you hanker for civilization, you’re a short drive from Woodstock, Saugerties, and Kingston.

-Sleeps: 2 to 4 (extra twin mattresses included).
+Sleeps: 2 to 4 campers (extra twin mattresses included)

-Pet Policy: Fur babies welcome for an extra $50.
+Pet Policy: Fur babies are welcome for an extra $50.

-On this 50-acre working hay farm, you can stroll along the Wallkill River.
-Or just plop down on one of the Adirondack chairs in front of your tent and gaze at the rolling fields.
-The tent is set on a platform and comes with a queen-sized bed.
-There’s a sun shower (a solar-heated bag that holds 5 gallons of H20 and hangs from a tree) and a Tentrr loo (a toilet seat atop a box with a bucket lined with biodegradable bags) in a smaller tent nearby.
+On this 42-acre sustainable vegetable and livestock farm, plop down on one of the Adirondack chairs in front of your tent and gaze at the rolling fields.
+The tent is set on a platform and comes with a queen-sized bed, complete with memory foam mattress.
+There’s a sun shower (a solar-heated bag that holds five gallons of H2O and hangs from a tree) and a Tentrr loo (a toilet seat atop a box with a bucket lined with biodegradable bags) in a smaller tent nearby.
 Angry Orchard’s Cider House and City Winery are a few minutes drive—as are many wineries along the Shawangunk Wine Trail.

 How to Book: Find them on tentrr.com

 This isn’t your parents’ campground.
-Instead, the 40-acre Treetopia gives you plenty of luxe glamping options, including AirStreams kitted out with full baths and kitchens and A/C, as well as A-frame cabins and canvas tents.
-Swim in the pool, hike, or walk your dog on 25 acres of untouched land, or just relax in front of your lodgings.
+Instead, the Treetopia gives you plenty of luxe glamping options, including AirStreams kitted out with full baths and kitchens and A/C, as well as A-frame cabins and canvas tents.
+Swim in the pool, hike, walk your dog, or just relax in front of your lodgings.
 You can hook your own RV at Treetopia, too.
-Their season ends in October, so act fast!
+The season ends in October, so act fast!

-Other Amenities: Public restrooms with indoor/outdoor showers and toilets; small grocery store that carries typical campground sundries (including ice cream, coffee, and firewood), local eggs, honey, and fruit; a game room with a pool table, arcade games and sofas for TV watching.
+Other Amenities: Public restrooms with indoor/outdoor showers and toilets; small grocery store that carries typical campground sundries (including ice cream, coffee, and firewood); a game room with a pool table, arcade games and sofas for TV watching.
 Plus, you’re close to Catskill, Olana, and Catskill Park.

 Sleeps: Depends on what you book.
 The Jumbo RV is good for a family of 5 or 4 adults; the standard, a family of 4 (or 3 adults); the tents, a max of 3 people.